lingjunwan/Food-Ordering-System-in-PHP/README.md

 7. Put localhost/ into browser, it will direct to login page

-8. Register for an account(admin account can only be changed in mysql database by changing isAdmin from 0 to 1, 1 is Admin)
+8. Register for an account(admin account can be changed in mysql database by changing isAdmin from 0 to 1, 1 is Admin)